Tarikul-Islam-Anik/SciPreprocess/README.md

 - `--format {json,csv}`: Output format (default: json)
 - `--out FILE`: Output file path (default: stdout)

+### Automatic Output Validation

+Every CLI invocation now validates each generated document JSON with `scipreprocess.validate_output.OutputValidator` before writing results.
+If the structure deviates from the expected schema, the command exits with a clear, actionable error so downstream workflows can rely on a stable payload shape.

 ### CSV Output Format

 When using `--format csv`, the output contains one row per document with flattened nested data: